rchrd2/example-electron-file-association/README.md

-# Example application with MacOS file association
+# Example application with macOS file association

+An example application showing how to associate a file type with an Electron application in macOS.
+Shows both electron-builder and electron-packager.

 ## Setup